 Among the reasons is that the IPD contract typically binds participants together as equals, requires shared financial risk and reward based on project outcome, stipulates fiscal transparency among key participants, and promotes early involvement among parties, thereby facilitating jointly developed project criteria and collaborative decision-making, according to “Primer on Project Delivery,” a document developed jointly by the American Institute of Architects and Associated General Contractors of America (AGC).
 Significantly, rewards may include profit sharing that derives from cost-saving measures, including early completion of the project.

-In addition to owner, architect, and builder, consulting engineers and key “risk” trades, including those involved in executing structural and MEP components, may be parties to the IPD contract or brought on board as risk-sharing partners under separate tri-party agreements, says Josh DiGloria, senior project manager with Suffolk, a veteran of several IPD projects, including a 120,000-square-foot addition to and a 220,000-square-foot renovation of Boston Medical Center’s Menino Pavilion, due for completion in 2018.
+In addition to owner, architect, and builder, consulting engineers and key “risk” trades, including those involved in executing structural and MEP components, may be parties to the IPD contract or brought on board as risk-sharing partners under separate tri-party agreements, says Josh DiGloria, senior project manager with Suffolk, a veteran of several IPD projects, including a 120,000 square-foot addition to and a 220,000-square-foot renovation of Boston Medical Center’s Menino Pavilion, which was completed in 2018.

 Among other benefits, “key parties are on board early to discuss and define project scope, design intent, costs, and schedule rather than joining the project later, when predetermined variables are too far along to modify,” DiGloria says.